Ruthuvikboy/HelpAI/README.md

 # Further Implimentation

-As seen in the Furtherimplimentation.swift where the code will will written in SwiftUI to make a app of Xcode
+As seen in the Furtherimplimentation.swift where the code will will written in SwiftUI to make a app of Xcod